 Ms. Katherine Watson, the Director of the European Cultural Foundation (ECF) visited the European Roma Institute for Arts and Culture on 10 September.

 The ECF is a Netherlands-based independent cultural foundation.
-Its mission is to “make a tangible impact on civil society, citizen initiatives, public opinion and policy proposals to combat the fragmenting forces jeopardising peace and social progress in Europe”.
+Their mission is to “make a tangible impact on civil society, citizen initiatives, public opinion and policy proposals to combat the fragmenting forces jeopardising peace and social progress in Europe”.

-ECF was set up in Geneva in 1954 by the Swiss philosopher Denis de Rougemont and moved to Amsterdam in 1960 on the initiative of Prince Bernhard of the Netherlands.
-Robert Schuman, one of the architects of the European Union was its first president.
-From the start, ECF focused on implementing a European grants programme, based on the idea of putting culture at the intersection of education, social sciences and history.
+ECF was set up in Geneva in 1954 by the Swiss philosopher Denis de Rougemont, and moved to Amsterdam in 1960 on the initiative of Prince Bernhard of the Netherlands.
+Robert Schuman, one of the architects of the European Union, was its first president.
+From the start, ECF focused on implementing a European grants programme, based on the idea of putting culture at the intersection of education, social sciences, and history.